 Step 3: Submit the Form

-The Fictitious Name Certificate can either be delivered in person or mailed to the Prothonotary’s office for the county where you do business in Delaware.
+The Fictitious Name Certificate can be delivered in person or mailed to the Prothonotary’s office for the county where you do business in Delaware.

 Addresses for each Prothonotary office: